daattali/beautiful-jekyll/_drafts/how-loop-planning-can-save-your-sanity-and-time-with-chores.md

 readtime: true
 comments: true
 show-avatar: true
-title: How Loop Planning Can Save Your Sanity and Time with Chores
+title: Make Chores Simple With Loop Planning
 description: Loop planning is a simple, yet effective strategy that busy stay at home moms can use to have better time management with their home management.
 subtitle: "+ freebie"